-For costs to be eligible for reimbursement, the costs must be consistent with the "reimbursable costs" definition contained in Appendix B and must be incurred after the effective date listed in the individual PSPs and prior to the termination of the grant agreement.
-Advanced funds will not be provided.
+For costs to be eligible for reimbursement, the costs must be consistent with the "reimbursable costs" definition contained in Appendix B and must be incurred after the approval date of the 2021 Guidelines and PSP and prior to the termination of the grant agreement.
+Advanced funds will not be provided to Grantees.